SAP/terraform-exporter-btp/docs/btptfexport_resource_roles.md

 ### Synopsis

-export roles will export all the roless of the given subaccount and generate resource configuration for it
+export roles will export all the roles of the given subaccount and generate resource configuration for it

 ```
 btptfexport resource roles [flags]